Bendemeurichy/FlowSOM_parallel/README.md

 [badge-docs]: https://img.shields.io/readthedocs/flowsom

 The complete FlowSOM package known from R, now available in Python!
+Edited by @BenDeMeurichy to support parallel execution trough XPYSOM.
 ## Getting started

 Please refer to the [documentation][link-docs].
 In particular, the following resources are available: